Argaadya/airbnb_market_performance/README.md

 * Listing: filter out your listing by interacting with the available drop downs, toggles, and sliders
 * Amenities: filter out your listing by selecting only those that has specified amenities

+You can resize the side bar by dragging the arrow icon and the middle line.
 Under the button you will see 3 tab/menu with the following detail:

 * Overview: general summary of the market performance, including: